serverless/dashboard/docs/python-sdk.md

 - An **Event** is an instance of an error, warning, or notice that is captured as a part of a Trace.
 Multiple events can be captured in a single trace.
-- A **Captured Error** is a one instance of an error that is sent to Serverless Console as an Event.
+- A **Captured Error** is an instance of an error that is sent to Serverless Console as an Event.
 It can be viewed in Dev Mode or the Trace Explorer Details.
-- A **Captured Warning** is one instance of a string in Node.js that is sent to Serverless Console as an Event, much like a Captured Error.
+- A **Captured Warning** is one instance of a string in Python that is sent to Serverless Console as an Event, much like a Captured Error.
 - A **Tag** is a key/value-pair that can be set on the Trace or an individual Event, and sent to Serverless Console.
 Tags can be viewed on the Trace Explorer